MP Estate Planning UK

 The Basics of Trust Distributions

 Understanding trust distributions is crucial for beneficiaries to navigate the complexities of trust taxation in the UK.
-Trust distributions refer to the income or capital that beneficiaries receive from a trust.
+Trust distributions refer to the income or capital that beneficiaries receive from a trust — and how those distributions are taxed depends entirely on the type of trust involved.

 What are Trust Distributions?